People

 Founding member of the Helsinki Centre for Global Political Economy

 Patomäki’s research interests include philosophy, methodology of social sciences, economic theory, global political economy, big history, futures studies, and global justice and democracy.
 He has published more than 20 books and 200 research papers as well as numerous popular articles and blogs.
-Patomäki’s most recent monographs are World Statehood.
+Patomäki’s most recent are World Statehood.
 The Future of World Politics (Springer 2023), Debating the War in Ukraine: Counterfactual Histories and Future Possibilities (with T. Forsberg, Routledge 2023, open access), and The Three Fields of Global Political Economy (Routledge 2022).
-For more details about his works and career, see this interview, part 1 and part 2.
+For more details about his works and career, see this interview, and 2.

 Matti Ylönen